Tech giants report mixed results despite bright outlook

 “We’re seeing more customers than ever shopping early for their holiday gifts,” said Amazon CEO and founder Jeff Bezos in a written statement.
 “Which is just one of the signs that this is going to be an unprecedented holiday season.”

-Twitter posted much stronger than expected third-quarter results as its user base continued to grow, boosted by surging advertiser demand and a bigger user base as more people signed up to follow U.S. politics and current events worldwide.
+Twitter posted much stronger than expected third-quarter results thanks to surging advertiser demand.
+But while its user base continued to grow, Wall Street grumbled and shares plunged after hours.

 The San Francisco company earned $28.66 million, or four cents per share, in the July-September period.
 That’s down 22% from $36.5 million, or five cents per share, a year earlier, due to higher expenses in part related to COVID-19.
 Excluding one-time items, earnings were 19 cents per share.

-Revenue grew 14% to 936.2 million from $823.7 million.
-Analysts were expecting a loss of 10 cents per share, adjusted earnings of six cents per share and revenue of $777.3 million, according to a poll by FactSet.

 Twitter had 187 million daily users, on average, in the third quarter.
-That’s up 29% from a year earlier.
+That’s up 29% from a year earlier, thanks to people signing up to follow U.S. politics and current events worldwide, but below analysts’ expectations of 195.6 million.
 The company no longer discloses monthly user figures.

+Analysts were expecting a loss of 10 cents per share, adjusted earnings of 6 cents per share and revenue of $777.3 million, according to a poll by FactSet.

 The company predicted uncertainty going forward, due in part to the upcoming U.S. election and said it is “hard to predict how advertiser behavior could change.”